codex-academy/SortAndSearch/pages/collection_basics.md

 **Does this sounds familiar?**

-This is exactly what we did in the previous section.
-We created a `Node` Object and then use it to create a list of inter-connected `Node` objects resulting in a list.
-It is very cumbersome to use though: we can fix this by using a LinkedList object.
+This is what you did in the previous section.
+You created a `Node` Object and then use it to create a list of inter-connected `Node` objects resulting in a list.
+It is cumbersome to use though: we can fix this by using a LinkedList object.

 ## A usable Linked List